LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 The designated identifier of the category schemas the ib connector sends to is called 'symbol' referreing to the trading symbols that we want to stream from interactive brokers.

 **Invariants**
-- Is a 'connector' component
+- Is an instance of a 'connector' component
 - handles data comming form interative brokers web api wesocket and nothing else
 - Keeps sockets for streaming alive
 - Keeps the client portal alive